Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Methodology

 To compute the similarity matrix $\mathcal{S}^{l}$ in Eq.~(\ref{eq.similarity}), $\hat{f}_{j}^{l}$ for all instances are required.
 Instead of exhaustively computing these pooled features at each iteration, we maintain a feature memory bank $\mathcal{V}_{f}^{l}\in \mathbb{R}^{N \times D}$ to store them~\cite{DBLP:conf/cvpr/WuXYL18}. $D$ is the dimension of the pooled feature, $i.e.$, the number of channels $C^{l}$.
 Now for the $i$-th pooled feature $\hat{f}_{i}^{l}$, we compute its similarities with vectors in $\mathcal{V}_{f}^{l}$.
 After that, the memory bank is updated in a momentum way, as

-where the momentum coefficient is set to 0.5.
+where the momentum coefficient is empirically set to 0.5.
 All vectors in the memory bank are initialized as unit random vectors.

 \textbf{Feature-Gate Alignment.} We identify the nearest neighbor set $\{x_{j}, j \in \mathcal{N}_{i}^{l}\}$ of each instance $x_{i}$ in the feature space.
-Thereby, instances in each neighbor set are treated as positives to be pulled closer while others out of the set as negatives to be pushed away in the gate space.
+Thereby, instances in each neighbor set are treated as positives to be pulled closer while others as negatives to be pushed away in the gate space.
 To this end, we utilize the contrastive loss in a self-supervised manner.

 Specifically, by defining nearest neighbors of an instance as its positives, the probability of an input instance $x_{j}$ being recognized as nearest neighbors of $x_{i}$ in the gate space, as

 where $\pi_{i}^{l}$ and $\pi_{j}^{l}$ are gating probabilities, the gating module outputs of $x_{i}$ and $x_{j}$ respectively. $\tau$ is a temperature hyper-parameter and set as 0.07 according to \cite{DBLP:conf/cvpr/WuXYL18}.
 Then the loss function is derived after summing up $p(j|\pi_{i}^{l})$ of all $k$ neighbors, as